-The facility is called Bahay Pag-asa (“House of Hope''), a juvenile detention center for children in conflict with the law (CLIC).
-It’s a place for young yet hardened criminals, but for Pat and Gino, it is a place of rehabilitation and respite from the problems of the real world.
+The facility is called Bahay Pag-asa (“House of Hope'').
+It's a juvenile detention center for children in conflict with the law (CLIC), but for Pat and Gino, it is a place of rehabilitation and respite from the problems of the real world.

 Their stay here was supposed to be temporary.
 Because of the pandemic, Pat and Gino’s court hearings have been put on hold.
 Their studies have also been affected.
 Visits from family members have been rare.
 They are bored.

 “My hearing has been put on hold because the prosecutor was not available.
 I’m trying to keep myself busy but I can’t go back to school because I can’t concentrate,” said Pat.
 “I’m having a hard time self-studying.
 It’s like everything I learned before coming here was erased [from my mind].
 It’s as if I had to start a new life here.”

 Pat said he missed his mother, whose visits have become sporadic since his stepfather became seriously ill.